 Understanding SoFi Technologies's Unusual Options Activity

-On Wednesday, shares of SoFi Technologies (NASDAQ:SOFI) saw unusual options activity.
-After the option alert, the stock price moved up to $19.39.
+SoFi Technologies (NASDAQ:SOFI) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $17.34 following the option alert.

 - Expiration Date: 2021-07-16